The Magic Circle (video game): Gameplay

-The game primarily takes place in a sandbox environment but contains a mixture of puzzle-solving, indirect combat and exploration.
+The game primarily takes place in a sandbox environment but contains a mixture of puzzle-solving, indirect combat, and exploration.
 The player has the ability to trap enemies, objects and other items in the game in order to take their functions and modify the creature.
-The functions that you collect can then be given to any other object or creature to create minions that will defend the player or help them overcome certain obstacles and puzzles.
+The functions that the player collects can be given to any other object or creature to create minions that will defend the player or help them overcome certain obstacles and puzzles.
 All the player's decisions will have a major impact.
 The game has metafictional elements.

 Plot

 In The Magic Circle, the player takes on the role of a QA tester who was recently hired to help prepare the live demo for a game that has been in development hell for nearly twenty years; said game is the sequel to a cult classic interactive fiction title with a dedicated fan following.
 The player is introduced to the developers of the game, who make their appearances in the world as floating eyes capable of changing the environment on a whim, only to discover that the two project leads, Ishmael Gilder and Maze Evelyn, have entered into a bitter rivalry over their respective creative philosophies, and due to their inability to cooperate have rendered the game largely vaporware.
-Once the playtest session is officially "complete", a rogue AI from a previous version of the game makes contact with the player and teaches them how to manipulate the creatures of the world in order to either complete or at least escape the game world.
+Once the playtest session is officially "complete", a rogue AI from a previous version of the game makes contact with the player and teaches them how to manipulate the creatures of the world to either complete or at least escape the game world.